shaharoded/shaharoded/README.md

 - 👋 Hi, I’m @shaharoded
 - 👀 I’m interested in Data Science, Machine Learning and Deep Learning, with an additional intererst in NLP (Natural Langugage Processing).
-- 🌱 I’m currently learning Data Engineering and Machine Learning at BGU (Israel), and working as Data Scientist in an Israeli based startup company.
+- 🌱 I’m currently learning Machine Learning Engineering (B.Sc) at BGU (Israel), about to start my M.Sc in Big Data and ML, and working as Data Scientist in an Israeli based startup company.
 - 💞️ I’m looking to collaborate on intresting projects, as I am always opened to new opportunities.
 - 📫 How to reach me: Email: Shahar6771@gmail.com, Linkedin: [Shahar Oded](https://www.linkedin.com/in/shahar-oded-bb0a7a24a/)